GIScience/ohsome-now-stats-frontend/README.md

 The core features are:
 * **Overview Statistics**: Your mapping activity statistics summarized into a single line.
 Currently we do report on number of contributors (green), total edits (red), buildings (purple) and km of roads (blue) for your hashtag time range.
-* **Trending Hashtags Chart**: Most frequently used mapping-hashtags in your chosen time-intervals!
+* **Trending Hashtags Chart**: Most frequently used mapping-hashtags in your chosen time-interval and country selection!
 The first entry in the list represents the hashtag with the highest number of distinct OSM contributors.
 * **Country Map**: Number of contributions and OSM edits per country - graphically nicely displayed in form of an interactive world map.
 * **Timeline Plot**: Insights about the dynamics in mapping activity over time.
 Define your time interval and show the effectiveness of single mapathons or long-term mapping campaigns.